 Currently, the equalization levy is applicable only on online advertisements, but news of including cloud computing and online entertainment services have been reported, if this turns out to be true then companies like IBM, Microsoft, Amazon Web Services, Apple and Netflix will also be affected.

-The Budget has proposed that any individual or entity fails to deduct this tax or equalization levy or doesn’t deposit it with the government, then the entity will not be allowed to consider the expenses in calculating taxable profits.
+1. Any individual or entity fails to deduct this tax or equalization levy or doesn’t deposit it with the government, and then the entity will not be allowed to consider the expenses in calculating taxable profits.
 This will increase the taxable income, thereby hiking the company’s tax liability.